 - Assignable: this means that your objectives are addressed and monitored by the write person or persons.
 In the above example, achieving the revenue goal will be your responsibility and perhaps staff and/or salespeople.
-Therefore, it will be important to explain to them what the goal is and develop a plan to achieve it.
+Therefore, it will be important to explain what the goal is and develop a plan to achieve it.

 - Realistic: is the $300,000 revenue goal in the first year achievable?
 Are the market and economy in a situation where this goal is feasible?
 In the end, this might be a guess because we may not be able to guarantee success, but we have to make realistic forecasts at least.

 - Time-dependent: the end of the year is the time goal; however, as mentioned in the schedule section above, you must also include intermittent milestones.
 If by the second half of the year you have only earned $90,000 revenue, you might need to adjust the plan and/or the $300,000 goal.

 The project charter is there to help you get started and, if it is acceptable, allow you to move on to the next step, which is to develop more detail in the planning stage before executing the plan itself.
 Additionally, as noted earlier, but worth mentioning again, the charter will provide clarity and, if well drafted, assurances to your key stakeholders, including potential business investors.

 Michael P. Doherty, PMI-ACP, has a long history of business development, financial strategies, and planning.
 He has launched and managed several ventures personally, so he understands the challenges of managing day-to-day operations in an uncertain environment.
 He strongly believes in adopting Agile methodologies to deliver customer value early and often consistently.
-His combined startup background, along with Agile expertise, allows him to help his clients deliver products in an efficient, cost-effective manner to meet the ever-changing needs of their users continually.
+His combined startup background, along with Agile expertise, allows him to help his clients deliver products in an efficient, cost-effective manner to meet their users’ ever-changing needs continually.